tnm/redis-site/README.md

 it's live at http://redis.io

-please feel to fork it. some awesome, simple style is the priority.
+please feel free to fork it. some awesome, simple style is the priority.